When Do You Need a Plumbing Permit? A Homeowner's Guide

 Why Permits Exist

 A plumbing permit triggers an inspection by a code official.
+Most jurisdictions base their rules on model codes published by the International Code Council or the IAPMO Uniform Plumbing Code.
 The inspector verifies that:

 - Pipe materials comply with local code (not all materials are permitted everywhere)